tcs76321/CS344/prog3/development/README.txt

  - Code from class lectures
 	- 3.3 Advanced User INput with getline
  - Code and info from TLPI by Kerrisk class textbook
- - Info from tutorialspoint.com
+ - Code andInfo from tutorialspoint.com
- -
+ 	- tutorialspoint.com/c_standard_library/c_function_strtok.htm      ?
+No "l" I guess after htm ?

 HOW TO COMPILE AND RUN:
 =======